anshveer19/Delta-demo/README.md

 # Delta-demo
-This is my Delta-demo project
+This is my Delta-demo project.